AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 </center>

 ### BERT: Bidirectional Encoder Representations from Transformers
+BERT is built upon the Transformer architecture with a unique aspect regarding its bidirectional context.
+Unlike traditional language models that process text in a unidirectional manner (left-to-right or right-to-left), BERT processes text in both directions simultaneously.
+This bidirectional approach enables BERT to better understand the context of words, as it considers both the preceding and following words in a sentence.

+BERT's training consists of two main steps: pre-training and fine-tuning.

+1. **Pre-training:** BERT is pre-trained on a large corpus of text using two unsupervised learning tasks: Masked Language Modeling (MLM) and Next Sentence Prediction (NSP).

+  - **Masked Language Modeling:** In MLM, BERT learns to predict masked words in a sentence.
+A certain percentage of words in the input sequence are randomly masked, and BERT is trained to predict the original words based on their surrounding context.

+  - **Next Sentence Prediction:** In NSP, BERT learns to predict whether two sentences are related or not.
+It is trained on sentence pairs, where half of the pairs are consecutive sentences and the other half are unrelated sentences.

+2. **Fine-tuning:** After pre-training, BERT is fine-tuned on specific tasks using labeled data.
+The pre-trained model is adapted to the target task by adding task-specific layers and training the entire model with a smaller learning rate.
+This process allows BERT to transfer the knowledge gained from the pre-training phase to the target task effectively.

+  - **BERT Tokenization:** Handling Subwords with WordPiece to handle out-of-vocabulary words and improve generalization.
+WordPiece breaks down words into smaller subword units, allowing BERT to represent rare and unseen words more effectively.

 ### GPT: Generative Pre-trained Transformers
 <p class="referenceBoxes type3"><img src="https://andrewaltimit.github.io/Documentation/images/file-pdf-fill.svg" class="icon"><a href="https://arxiv.org/pdf/2005.14165.pdf"> Paper: <b><i>GPT-3: Language Models are Few-Shot Learners</i></b></a></p>